BabyToy/robot-demo/README.md

 Update the REDIS keys according to where and how Redis is running.

-After the demo has been cloned from the repository, the `npm` modeules should be installed:
+After the demo has been cloned from the repository, the npm modules should be installed:

     yarn install
 ## Running the demo